 Can you visit pandas in one day?

 You can!
 There is a Chengdu Panda Research Base just 20 minutes from the centre of Chengdu.
 It is really simple to catch a Didi out there and spend the day enjoying these beautiful creatures.
-Read our How to visit the Panda Research Base in Chengdu to plan your day!
+Read our How to visit the Panda Research Base in Chengdu to plan your day or book a tour that also includes the famous Leshan Buddha.

 We fell in love with Chengdu and its unique laid back vibe with pandas at the heart and hope you do too.
-Next Steps:
+From the culture of the city and its many attractions to the day trip options and of course the cute pandas there is something for everyone!

 - 👉 Plan your trip: 2-Week China Itinerary or our 4-Week China Itinerary